hughhyndman/kdbspark/README.md

 ((`le;`cp;2020.01.02D00:00:00.000000000);(`gt;`cj;100))
 ```

 It is up to the kdb+ developer to convert this expression for execution.
-A parsing utility (.sp.pruneAndFilter) in spark.q which the kdb+ developer may find useful as it applies the filter to mapped table.
-This array can be nested with and/or conjunctions and unary not.
+You may find the parsing utility (.sp.pruneAndFilter) in [spark.q](https://github.com/hughhyndman/kdbspark/blob/master/src/test/resources/spark.q) useful as it applies the filter to a mapped table.

 The following table provides a summary of the filters used by Spark, their arguments, and how Kdbspark converts each filter to a kdb+ array.